oskariorg/oskari-frontend/api/mapping/mapmodule/indexmap.md

 Open

-## TO DO

-The bundle is currently limited internationally, because Finland is hardcoded to the picture and extent.

 ## Bundle configuration

 No configuration is required, in which case the indexmap appears on the lower right corner of the map by default.
 If there are many elements in the same location, variable 'position' defines the order of the elements.